CenturionZBW/academic-website/content/home/experience.md

 [[experience]]
-  title = "Embedded Ad-hoc Communication Network with LoRa Protocol" company = "Master Project" company_url = ""
+  title = "Embedded Ad-hoc Communication Network with LoRa Protocol" company = "" company_url = ""
   # location = "California"
   date_start = "2018-06-01"
   date_end = "2019-03-01"
   description = """
     Designed communication network for decentralized circumstance using LoRa, which is a popular communication protocol widely used in IoT systems

-  * Employed AODV as routing protocol and CSMA in MAC protocol
+  * Employed AODV as routing protocol and included CSMA in MAC protocol
   * Improved the robustness of Ad-hoc network with a feedback scheme
+  * Able to set up center nodes if needed and communicate with the cloud server, which is a competent design for a variety of IoT scenarios
   """

   [[experience]]